Intro to In-Vitro Diagnostics in the EU Market

 EU In-Vitro Diagnostics Legislation

-Until the publication of the In-Vitro Diagnostic Medical Device Regulation on April 5th, 2017 and the subsequent five year transition period, the In-Vitro Diagnostics Medical Device Directive 98/79/EC was the reigning legal framework for in-vitro diagnostic medical devices in the EU since its publication on October 7th, 1998.
+Until the publication of the In-Vitro Diagnostic Medical Device Regulation on April 5th, 2017, the In-Vitro Diagnostics Medical Device Directive 98/79/EC was the applicable legal framework since October 7th, 1998.

 - IVDR entered into force on 26 May 2017